recreategoods/sd-scripts/docs/config_README-en.md

 └─ piyo  ->  [[datasets.subsets]] No.4  -->  [[datasets]] No.2   ┘
 ```

-Each image directory corresponds to one `[[datasets.subsets]]`.
-One or more `[[datasets.subsets]]` are combined to form a `[[datasets]]`.
-The `[general]` section includes all `[[datasets]]` and `[[datasets.subsets]]`.
+The image directory corresponds to each `[[datasets.subsets]]`.
+Then, multiple `[[datasets.subsets]]` are combined to form one `[[datasets]]`.
+All `[[datasets]]` and `[[datasets.subsets]]` belong to `[general]`.

-Different options can be specified for each registration section, but if an option with the same name is specified, the value in the lower registration section takes precedence.
-It may be easier to understand by checking how the `keep_tokens` option is handled in the previous example.
+The available options for each registration location may differ, but if the same option is specified, the value in the lower registration location will take precedence.
+You can check how the `keep_tokens` option is handled in the previous example for better understanding.

-In addition, the available options vary depending on the supported techniques of the learning method.
+Additionally, the available options may vary depending on the method that the learning approach supports.

-* DreamBooth-specific options
-* Fine-tuning-specific options
+* Options specific to the DreamBooth method
+* Options specific to the fine-tuning method
-* Options available when the caption dropout technique can be used
+* Options available when using the caption dropout technique

-In learning methods that support both DreamBooth and fine-tuning techniques, both can be used together.
+When using both the DreamBooth method and the fine-tuning method, they can be used together with a learning approach that supports both.
-When using both, note that whether a dataset is a DreamBooth-style or fine-tuning-style is determined on a dataset-by-dataset basis, so it is not possible to mix DreamBooth-style subsets and fine-tuning-style subsets within the same dataset.
+When using them together, a point to note is that the method is determined based on the dataset, so it is not possible to mix DreamBooth method subsets and fine-tuning method subsets within the same dataset.
-In other words, if you want to use both of these techniques, you need to set the subsets with different techniques to belong to different datasets.
+In other words, if you want to use both methods together, you need to set up subsets of different methods belonging to different datasets.

-Regarding the program's behavior, it is determined that a subset is a fine-tuning-style subset if the `metadata_file` option, which will be explained later, exists.
-Therefore, for subsets belonging to the same dataset, there is no problem as long as they are either "all have the `metadata_file` option" or "all do not have the `metadata_file` option".
+In terms of program behavior, if the `metadata_file` option exists, it is determined to be a subset of fine-tuning.
+Therefore, for subsets belonging to the same dataset, as long as they are either "all have the `metadata_file` option" or "all have no `metadata_file` option," there is no problem.

-The following describes the available options.
-For options with the same name as command-line arguments, the basic explanation is omitted.
-Please refer to the other READMEs.
+Below, the available options will be explained.
+For options with the same name as the command-line argument, the explanation will be omitted in principle.
+Please refer to other READMEs.

-### Common Options for All Learning Methods
+### Common options for all learning methods

-These options can be specified regardless of the learning method.
+These are options that can be specified regardless of the learning method.

-#### Dataset-specific Options
+#### Data set specific options

-These options are related to dataset settings and cannot be written in `datasets.subsets`.
+These are options related to the configuration of the data set.
+They cannot be described in `datasets.subsets`.

 | Option Name | Example Setting | `[general]` | `[[datasets]]` |
 | ---- | ---- | ---- | ---- |